Hypergeometric Functions over Finite Fields: Classical Hypergeometric Functions

-Each $\Delta(p,q,r)$ can be thought of as the symmetry group of a tiling, by the Schwarz triangles with angles $p\pi$, $q\pi$, and $r\pi$ described in the theorem above, of either the Euclidean plane, the unit sphere, or the hyperbolic plane, depending on whether $p+q+r$ is equal to, greater than, or less than $1$, respectively.
+Note that a Schwarz triangle with angles $p\pi$, $q\pi$, and $r\pi$ as described in Theorem \ref{schwarz} can be used to tile the sphere, the Euclidean plane, or the hyperbolic plane through reflections along its edges, depending on whether $p+q+r$ is equal to, greater than, or less than $1$, respectively.
+Therefore, each Schwarz triangle $\Delta(p,q,r)$ can be associated to the symmetry group of this tiling, which we denote by $S_\Delta(p,q,r)$.